Constellation-Labs/euclid-development-environment/README.md

 -   Host IP
 -   Host user
--   Host SSH key (optional if your localhost already has access to the remote host)
+-   Host SSH key (optional if your default SSH token already has access to the remote host)

 ### P12 Files

-These files serve as your token files and should be located in the `source/p12-files` directory by default.
-Details such as the `file-name`, `key-alias`, and `password` should be specified in the `euclid.json` file under the `p12_files` section.
+P12 files contain the public/private key pair identifying each node (peerID) and should be located in the `source/p12-files` directory by default.
+The `file-name`, `key-alias`, and `password` should be specified in the `euclid.json` file under the `p12_files` section.
 By default, Euclid comes with three example files: `token-key.p12`, `token-key-1.p12`, and `token-key-2.p12`. **NOTE:** Before deploying, be sure to replace these example files with your own, as these files are public and their credentials are shared.

-Each `p12` file contains a `peerId`, and each node is associated with a `peerId`. **NOTE:** Ensure that your peerIDs are registered on the MainNet network.
+**NOTE:** If deploying to MainNet, ensure that your peerIDs are registered and present on the metagraph seedlist.
 Otherwise, the metagraph startup will fail because the network will reject the snapshots.

 ### Network Selection

-Currently, there are three networks available for running your metagraph: `TestNet`, `IntegrationNet`, and `MainNet`.
+Currently, there are two networks available for running your metagraph: `IntegrationNet`, and `MainNet`.
 You need to specify the network on which your metagraph will run in the `euclid.json` file under `deploy -> network -> name`.

 ### GL0 Node Configuration

 The deploy script does not deploy the `gl0` node.
 It's recommended to use `nodectl` to build your `gl0` node.
-Information on installing `nodectl` can be found [here](https://docs.constellationnetwork.io/validate/automated/nodectl). `Nodectl` helps manage `gl0` nodes by providing tools such as `auto-upgrade` and `auto-restart`.
+Information on installing `nodectl` can be found [here](https://docs.constellationnetwork.io/validate/automated/nodectl). `Nodectl` helps manage `gl0` nodes by providing tools such as `auto-upgrade` and `auto-restart` which keep the node online in the case of a disconnection or network upgrade.
+Using these features is highly recommended for the stability of your metagraph.

 **NOTE:** Your GL0 node must be up and running before deploying your metagraph.
 You can use the same host to run all four layers: `gl0`, `ml0`, `cl1`, and `dl1`.